byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 **\<hyc>** yes.
 **\<midipoet>** and most states move at elephants pace
 **\<hyc>** it's a win-win for us to engage with them, i think
-**\<binaryFate>** if we can help the narrative that Monero != nefarious to some influencial ears, that would be good from our side
+**\<binaryFate>** if we can help the narrative that ByteRub != nefarious to some influencial ears, that would be good from our side
-**\<rehrar>** then maybe we might be able to get the politicians to hide their corruption using Monero and then we'd be back to square one
+**\<rehrar>** then maybe we might be able to get the politicians to hide their corruption using ByteRub and then we'd be back to square one
 **\<rehrar>** if they're convinced that is :P
 **\<binaryFate>** ssshhhh
 **\<hyc>** not quite square 1. there'd be nod Fed Resv controlling supply.